bodinbizetic/KernelAllocator/README.md

 # KernelAllocator
-Fast and compact kernel memory allocator
+Fast and compact kernel memory allocator that uses Slab+Buddy allocator, similar to one that Linux Kernel uses